dannycuevas/python-developer/README.md

 # Python Development

-## My Learning Python Journey - by Daniel Cuevas
+## My Python Journey - by Daniel Cuevas

 -This project started in January 2024, with the goal of keeping track of my Python learning process, and to document everything as I progress over time.